- The Google Chrome Your connection to this site is not private message can spell danger for your private data.

 - After doing that, check if the problem is resolved.
 If the error message doesn’t occur while using Incognito mode, it’s possible that one of your extensions is causing this issue.

-3. Disable your extensions
+5. Disable your extensions

 - If not, you need to enable extensions one by one until you find the one that is causing the problem.

 - After finding the problematic extension, update it and check if that solves the problem.

 Several users reported that the Rocket Tab extension was causing this issue on their PC.
 If you have this extension installed, we strongly suggest you disable it or delete it and check if that solves the problem.

-4. Make sure that you have the latest Windows updates installed
+6. Make sure that you have the latest Windows updates installed

 - Press Windows Key + I to open the Settings app.

-- Go to Update & security section.
-Select Windows Update tab and click on Check for updates button.
+- Select the Windows Update tab and click on Check for updates button.

 - Windows 10 will now check for updates.
 If any update is available, Windows will download it and install it automatically.

 Your connection is not private error can appear due to missing system updates, so be sure to have the latest Windows updates installed.